METEO 3 Lesson 13 Images

 Text description of the prefer to use ranges image.

 The image shows a weather map of Pennsylvania highlighted with additional snowfall predictions.
 The map is divided into regions shaded in different colors indicating snowfall amounts.
-The northern part of the state is in brown with a prediction of "Coating - 1".
-Light blue represents areas expecting 1-3 inches of snow, including cities like Franklin, DuBois, and Wilkes-Barre.
-A darker blue area, covering cities such as Pittsburgh and State College, predicts 3-7 inches of snow.
+The northern part of the state is in green with a prediction of "Coating - 1".
+Light blue represents areas expecting 1-3 inches of snow, including cities like Franklin, DuBois, State College, and Hazleton.
+A darker blue area, covering cities such as Pittsburgh and Allentown predicts 3-7 inches of snow.
 The darkest blue areas, including Johnstown and Philadelphia, forecast 6-12 inches, with some regions possibly experiencing locally higher amounts.
 The background is a pattern of falling snowflakes against a gray sky.
 In the top left corner, the "weather world" logo is visible.
 Across the top, there is a banner reading, "Additional snowfall through Wednesday night."

 forecast for Hurricane Florence (2018)